Summers at Grace Theological College

 Let this week remind us again that as long as space colonies are not a common practice (yet), we have only one planet to live on, so it’s better if we protect it – together.

-Professor Oded
+Professor T. Oded

-Director: Humanities Department
+Dean: Humanities Department

 Hebrew Language Professor